CompuTec/computec-docs/docs/appengine/administrators-guide/configuration-and-administration/working-with-sap-business-one-web-client.md

 9. Done!
 You've successfully configured CSP in SAP Web Client.

 :::info[note]
-By following these steps, you can easily set up and manage CompuTec WebClient Start and its plugins, ensuring your SAP Business One Web Client runs smoothly.

 If you need help at any point, feel free to reach out: [CompuTec Helpdesk Portal](https://support.computec.pl/servicedesk/customer/portals?q=webUp).
 :::